Game On Dude

 Game On Dude (foaled April 26, 2007 in Kentucky) is a retired American Thoroughbred racehorse gelding.
-He won fourteen graded stakes races, including eight Grade I stakes: the Santa Anita Handicap in 2011, 2013, and 2014 the only horse to have won that race three times; he also won the Goodwood Stakes twice (2011, 2012), the 2013 Pacific Classic Stakes, and the Hollywood Gold Cup twice (2012, 2013).
-He has beaten many of the leading North American racehorses including Awesome Gem, Tizway, Ruler on Ice, Uncle Mo, Stay Thirsty, Mucho Macho Man, and Will Take Charge and has been rated among the best thirty racehorses in the world in the annual World Thoroughbred Rankings.
+He won fourteen graded stakes races, including eight Grade I stakes.
+He won the Santa Anita Handicap in 2011, 2013, and 2014 the only horse to have won that race three times; he also won the Goodwood Stakes twice (2011, 2012), the 2013 Pacific Classic Stakes, and the Hollywood Gold Cup twice (2012, 2013).
+He has beaten many of the leading North American racehorses including Awesome Gem, Tizway, Ruler on Ice, Uncle Mo, Stay Thirsty, Mucho Macho Man, and Will Take Charge.
+He has been rated among the best thirty racehorses in the world in the annual World Thoroughbred Rankings.
 Upon his retirement, he was compared favorably as one of the greatest racing geldings of all time, along with Kelso, John Henry, and Forego.

 Background

 Game On Dude is a dark bay gelding with no white markings on his face and pastern-high socks on both hind legs.
 He was bred by the Adena Springs stud of Paris, Kentucky.
 He was sired by the 1998 Breeders' Cup Classic winner Awesome Again, whose other major winners include Ghostzapper, Oxbow, Wilko and Paynter.
 Game On Dude is the second recorded foal of his dam Worldly Pleasure, a mare who won eight of her thirty-one races between 2003 and 2005.
 As a descendant of the broodmare Adjournment, Worldly Pleasure was a distant relative of the Preakness Stakes winner Master Derby.

 In September 2008 the yearling was sent to the Keeneland but did not meet his reserve price of $210,000.
 He was later sold privately and sent into training with Bob Baffert.
 He has been ridden by several leading jockeys including Rafael Bejarano, Chantal Sutherland and Mike E. Smith.
 The horse often raced with blinkers and a blue shadow roll.